Its-Quil/Its-Quil/README.md

 - 💬 Ask me about how hungry I am right now.
 - 📫 How to reach me: Not thanks.
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I only have one kidney... sold it or lost it...
-That's up to imagination.
+That's up to speculation.